MartinHepperle/Epson-HX-20/assembler/readme.md

 0a47    26 2e           bne  2e</code>

-The simulator stops after each instruction so that we can view the currect registers as well as the memory by using the "md" memory dump command:
+The simulator stops after each instruction so that we can view the current registers as well as the memory by using the "md" memory dump command:

 <code>>md a7a 20